 by Lovia Gyarkye

 ABOUT THE AUTHOR

-Lovia Gyarkye is on the editorial staff of the New York Times Book Review.
-Before that she was a reporter-researcher at the new republic magazine.
-Born in Kumasi, Ghana and raised in the Bronx, Lovia graduated from Princeton University with a B.A.
-In English and certificates in African and African-American studies.
+Lovia Gyarkye is associate editor of The New York Times Magazine Labs.
+Before that she was editorial staff of the New York Times Book Review.
+Born in Kumasi, Ghana and raised in the Bronx, Lovia graduated from Princeton University with a B.A. in English and certificates in African and African-American studies.
 At Princeton, her work has appeared in the New York Times, The New Republic, The Point Magazine, and Studio Magazine.

 CITATION: Gyarkye, Lovia.
 "Disposition: The Alignment of a Multimedia Artist in Social Media Culture" MYÜZ Quarterly 1, no. 1 (2018).
 MYÜZ Index.

 The purpose of this essay is to deconstruct the process and work of Milo Matthieu, a Brooklyn-based multimedia artist.
 In her study, Lovia Gyarkye dissects the influence of contemporary artists like Kanye West and Salvador Dalí along with underlying biblical themes in Matthieu's recent work, A-ve-Res.
 The research watches Matthieu, whose work has seen considerable success on social media forums like Instagram, navigate the confines of social media age consumption through powerful imagery and intense layering.